Marketing is one of those words that seems to have a different definition depending on who you ask.

 If you’re unfamiliar with the tool, one important thing to note is that at each step of the funnel, you lose a very large portion of your audience.
 Not all people who become aware of your brand proceed to visit your website.
 Not all of those window shoppers pay you money.
 And not all of those first-time customers come back, etc.

-It’s nearly impossible to execute the funnel well without data.
+Managing an effective funnel requires data.
 I’ve said that half of all communication is about listening, and to a large extent, data is how most companies listen.
-This is too big a topic to cover completely in this one blogpost, or even an epic series, but suffice it to say that for every type of organization, channel, activity, and level of scale, there are “gold standard” metrics for measuring brand and financial health at each step of the marketing funnel.
-(Note though that these two kinds of metrics—brand and short-term financials—are often in dynamic tension with each other.)
-Avinash Kaushik is a master of this topic when it comes to digital channel analytics, and for quant jocks, his website is well-worth reviewing in detail.
+For every type of organization, marketing channel, stage of the funnel, and level of scale, there are ever-changing but always-findable “gold standard” metrics for measuring brand and financial health at each step of the marketing funnel.

 - their lifetime financial value to us